tinacms/tina.io/content/docs/inline-editing/inline-group.md

 consumes:
 ---

 The `InlineGroup` represents a collection of inline fields.
 It serves as a wrapper for providing additional UI for inline elements outside of blocks.
-This group can provide its own _simple controls_ — exposing the ability to display a **modal with additional form fields**.
+This group provides its own _simple controls_ — exposing the ability to display a **modal with additional form fields**.

 ## Definition